It seems to me I've Heard That Song Before

 I know it well, that melody...

 Mark's centenary tributes to Dorothy Fields, lyricist of "The Way You Look Tonight", "Sunny Side Of The Street" and "Hey, Big Spender!", and Jule Styne, composer of "Time After Time", "Diamonds Are A Girl's Best Friend" and "Let It Snow!
 Let It Snow!
-Let It Snow!", have been brought together in one handsome hardback book - with a bonus finale on Cole Porter's great song and Frank Sinatra's classic recording, "I've Got You Under My Skin".
-It's a terrific triple bill in one lavishly illustrated volume, and now you can make it even more fun with two terrific CDs full of memorable performances of the songs Mark's writing about.
+Let It Snow!", have been brought together in one handsome hardback book - with a bonus finale on Cole Porter's great song and Frank Sinatra's classic recording of "I've Got You Under My Skin".
+In The Washington Literary Review, David Castleman called Mark Steyn's American Songbook "a wonderful romp through the careers of Dorothy Fields, Jule Styne, and Cole Porter."
+It's a terrific triple bill in one lavishly illustrated volume, and now you can make it even more fun with a great double-CD full of memorable performances.

-One book, two CDS: The first volume in a series on popular music, Mark Steyn's American Songbook is in response to the enormous demands we've had to memorialize Mark's writing on popular music between hard covers, while the albums beautifully illustrate his observations on the songs.
-The book can be personally autographed to you or your loved one - and, if you previously bought either our Dorothy Fields or Jule Styne booklets, we'll give you five bucks off the purchase price (or ten bucks if you bought both of them).
-Simply put a note to that effect when you place your credit card order.
+Mark Steyn's American Songbook is in response to the enormous demands we've had to memorialize Mark's writing on popular music between hard covers, while the CDs beautifully illustrate his observations on the songs.
+The book can be personally autographed to you or your loved one.
+Simply let us know the details when you place your credit card order.